olefjaerestad/caniuse/README.md

 - Prod files (bundled, production ready files) are located in `build`.
 These are compiled from `src`.

 ## Todo
-- Use redux instead of custom server state implementation?
-- Add endpoint(s) for refreshing browser usage and browser support data in server state.
 - HMR.
 - Write tests.
 - Fix `ERR_MODULE_NOT_FOUND`on `npm run dev` by only running nodemon _after_ snowpack has finished transpiling.
 Side note: `nodemon` doesnt seem to restart automatically if provided a config.